JosephMcArthur/Open-Leadership-Workshop/Open Leaders Workshop.md

 * Strategy vs. Tactics.
 For us, in this room, it's important to be clear on strategies.
 However what we often use to communicate is tactics.
 * Rufus doesn't think that group intros (20 seconds round the circle) isn't useful.
 * Sometimes people don't want to put sessions forwards for the unconference because they're scared their session won't be scheduled and that would cause rejecting.
-* You can choose to do a FOI either publicly or privately.
+* You can choose to do a FOI either publically or privately.
 That is similar to ODB.
-* This type of training is super useful.

 # Acknowledgements